lavendery/UUG/README.md

 (1) Configure your settings in configs/config.yaml.

 (2) Prepare the required public checkpoints: `Llama` and `Whisper`.
-For example, you can download [whisper-medium](https://huggingface.co/openai/whisper-medium) and [llama](https://huggingface.co/meta-llama/Llama-3.2-3B).
+For example, you can download [whisper-medium](https://huggingface.co/openai/whisper-medium).
 After that, you need to modify the `llama_path` and `whisper_path` in configs/config.yaml

 (3) **Prepare Training/Dev/Test Dataset**